hellmarbecker/blog/_drafts/2022-02-21-visualizing-geospatial-data-in-imply-pivot.markdown

 In order to visualize the data on a map, use the new `ST_GEOHASH` function which is supplied by `imply_utility_belt`.
 It takes three parameters:
 - longitude
 - latitude
-- an integer that describes the precision, that is the length of the Geohas string.
+- an integer between 1 and 12 describing the precision, that is the length of the Geohash string.

 Make sure to tell Pivot that this is a Geo dimension: